 The DE sends ACK to LH Port C.

-The DE waits until the exact top of the next second (for FT8, waits until the exact top of the next minute), then starts collecting/sending data to DE Port F. These UDP data packets have characteristics determined by the desired packet format requested in (4), above.
-One defined format will be type 0x00 (exact number TBD):
+The DE waits until the exact top of the next second (for FT8, waits until the exact top of the next minute), then starts collecting/sending data to DE Port F. These UDP data packets will be VITA-49 compliant when DE is collecting spectrum data for a single channel; when the DE is in multichannel mode, the packets will be VITA-49 compliant except that IQ data samples for the different subchannels will be interleaved in the data payload (for more details, see Section 4, below).
+In brief:

-A header containing time stamp, magnetometer reading, plus anything else we decide

-Exactly 1024 I-Q samples (each 32 bit floating point) with channels interleaved (regardless of the number of channels activated).
-Therefore the length of the packet will be the header length plus 8,192 bytes.
+Up to 1024 I-Q samples (each 32 bit floating point) with channels interleaved (regardless of the number of channels activated).
+Therefore the length of the packet will be the UDP header length plus the VITA header length plus up to 8,192 bytes of IQ data.
+For calculating exact buffer size, see Section 4.2.1.

 No ACKs are sent for data stream packets.

+If the DE is collecting data of other types besides spectrum from its radio (for example, magnetometer data), these data will be sent to the LH in a separate stream.

 When LH wants to stop data acquisition, it sends the XC command to DE Port D.